 Let me start by saying I got a new hairdo yesterday.
 A summer-friendly, easy-to-wear pixie was what I asked for.
 And I guess that’s just what I got, so it’s not fair to bad-mouth the stylist.
-But the result was not quite what I had expected.
-Enough to say, I texted my husband before I … More Not Again!
+But the result was not quite what I expected.
+Enough to say, I texted my husband before I headed … More Not Again!

 Yesterday, I heard a young minister tell the story of when he acted on what he felt the Lord say to him, in his heart: “Buy tickets to Hawaii for you and your wife, for this period of time.”
 It didn’t make sense; no reason to be there, no speaking engagements planned.
 And no vacation … More Faint Heart ne’er won…anything.

 I read a blog post some time ago written by CNN contributor L.Z.
 Granderson.
 It was very touching and thought provoking.
 Even though I felt his belief system disregarded basic salvation truths, I enjoyed it, and it made me think about why I believe what I believe.
 My earliest memories are steeped in faith.
 Memories … More Why I Believe In God